 Improving the Curb Appeal

 As you may know, the way a product is packaged plays a big role in how potential buyers regard that product.
 In the same way, the external appearance of your property can increase or lower the resale value of your home.
-Our friends at Headwaters Construction Inc., a general contracting company, says that any remodel that improves curb appeal, therefore, has a positive effect on the resale value of your home.
+Our friends at Headwaters Construction Inc. say that any remodel that improves curb appeal, therefore, has a positive effect on the resale value of your home.
 Giving the exterior walls a new coat of paint is one simple project to boost the curb appeal of the property and increase its resale value.
 If resources allow, replacing old windows and exterior doors can also give you a decent payback when you sell the home.
 Remember, first impressions count, so ensure that your home gives a favorable first impression.

 The Master Bedroom